chibisnorlax/acnhfaq/faq/island-development/island-rating.md

 1. The island's rating will not exceed 1⭐ if you only have 6 or fewer villagers.
 2. The island's rating will not exceed 2⭐ if you only have 7 villagers.
 3. The island's rating will not exceed 4⭐ if:
-> * there are 15 or more dropped items on the ground.
+* there are 15 or more dropped items on the ground.
+Isabelle will say the following in that case:

+> *Some of our feedback mentions that there are too many items lying around cluttering up the island.
+Let's do what we can to keep our island nice and tidy!
+Plus, it just makes good economic sense.
+The shop accepts and sometimes buys any items you no longer need or can't store at home.*
-> * more than 45 items are placed in a 8x8 area.
+* more than 45 items are placed in a 8x8 area.
+Isabelle will say the following in that case:

+> *I received some feedback that part of the island has become something of a traffic hazard.
+Having decorations that improve the scenery is very important, but so is the ability to move about freely.*
-> * there are more than 220 trees/shrubs planted on the island.
+* there are more than 220 trees/shrubs planted on the island.
+Isabelle will say the following in that case:

+> *I came across a number of reports that mention an overabundance of trees on our island.
+Apparently, there have been a few incidents of folks getting lost in the woods and fearing for the worst...
+Like missing their favorite TV program!
+I love trees as much as you do, but if our residents feel the island is now too rural, we need to listen.*

 {: .note}
 Certain dropped items, namely those naturally found on the ground **will not** affect your island rating score.
 This includes tree branches, stones, sea shells, star fragments, mushrooms, and message bottles.
 Items dropped on a surface, i.e. a table will also **not** incur a penalty.